How much should you spend on an Engagement Ring in 2021?

 Buying an engagement ring is a big decision!
-Your significant other is going to wear it on their finger forever, so it’s natural to question how much to spend on an engagement ring.
+Your significant other is going to wear it on their finger forever, so it’s natural to question how much should you spend on an engagement ring for your partner.

 If you’re looking for a general benchmark to give you an idea, then the national average cost of an engagement ring is £1865 (Diamond Factory, 2020).
 That’s just slightly under what the average monthly salary is, which stands at £1,950.
 This falls just short of the De Beers two-month salary standard.